NouniTheodora/task-manager/README.md

 ## What is this?

-A basic task manager app with Laravel 10
+A basic task manager API, with Laravel 10

 ## Commands